biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

   set PATH=%STRAWPATH%\bin;%STRAWPATH%\perl\site\bin;%STRAWPATH%\perl\vendor\bin;%STRAWPATH%\perl\bin;%GTK_PATH%\c\bin;%GDAL_PATH%\bin;%PATH%
 ```

-5. Download the gtk_win64 and gdal_win64 components and unzip them so the top level of each matches the GTK_PATH and GDAL_PATH variables you set in the previous step.
-Make sure you do not have c:\gdal_win64\gdal_win64, for example.
+*  Step 5.
+Locate the gtk_win64 and gdal_win64 folders from a binary installation ([you might need to download and unzip one](https://github.com/shawnlaffan/biodiverse/wiki/Downloads)), and make sure the GTK_PATH and GDAL_PATH variables you set in the previous step match their locations, e.g. you might have c:\gdal_win64\gdal_win64.

-6. Now we need to install some files using the ppm and cpanm utilities.
+*  Step 6.
+Now we need to install some files using the ppm and cpanm utilities.
 In the same command prompt that you ran the commands from step 1, run the ppm install command for all ppd files.
 You can copy and paste these into the command prompt.

 ```
   :: Install the precompiled binaries needed for the GUI.